Cyfrin/foundry-devops/README.md

 ## Features
 - Get the most recent deployment of a contract in foundry
-- Checking if your on a zkSync based chain
+- Checking if you're on a zkSync based chain

 - [foundry-devops](#foundry-devops)
   - [Features](#features)